kompot/futose/README.md

 - [ReactJS](http://facebook.github.io/react/) for both client and server rendering
   - [react-nested-router](https://github.com/rpflorence/react-nested-router) for routing
-- Or [Jade](http://jade-lang.com/) for traditional web 1.0 architecture

 See all other goodies in [package.json](./package.json).

-Probably some of them (React/Jade) might be made optional/replacable in the future.
+Probably some of them (React) might be made optional/replacable in the future.

 `npm install` to get all dependencies.